 About the Writing Skills Workshop

-Taking this course in the summer also allows students to get comfortable on campus, make new friends, and work closely with faculty and writing coaches before the busy fall semester begins.
+This summer also allows students to get a head start on their course work, while also becoming comfortable with the campus, making new friends, and working closely with faculty and writing coaches before the busy fall semester begins.

 The first two weeks of this six-week program provide students with the opportunity to explore and familiarize themselves with the San Francisco Bay Area and both CCA campuses.

-Students explore the city, while visiting fine arts museums and contemporary art centers.
-CCA staff assists students with practical life skills such as opening a US bank account, selecting a cell phone plan, and using public transportation and libraries.
+Students explore the city, while visiting art museums and contemporary art centers.
+CCA staff assist students with practical life skills such as opening a US bank account, selecting a cell phone plan, and using public transportation and libraries.

 During the next four weeks of the program, students work with faculty to develop the building blocks of college-level reading, writing, and speaking.

-Discussion is based on short articles on intercultural issues, works of literature and art-related essays.
-Comfort with classroom participation is developed through partner and small-group projects and presentations.
+Discussion is based on works of literature, short articles about intercultural issues, and art-related essays.
+Students will develop comfort with classroom participation through partner and small-group projects and presentations.

 Students receive 3 units of credit upon successful completion of the program.